 Table 4 shows the Navy's currently planned schedule for procuring 12 SSBN(X)s and a notional alternative schedule that would start two years earlier and end two years later than the Navy's currently planned schedule.
 Although the initial ship in the alternative schedule would be procured in FY2017, it would be executed as it if were funded in FY2019.
 Subsequent ships in the alternative schedule that are funded earlier than they would be under the Navy's currently planned schedule could also be executed as if they were funded in the year called for under the Navy's schedule.
 Congress in the past has funded the procurement of ships whose construction was executed as if they had been procured in later fiscal years.
-The ability to stretch the end of the procurement schedule by two years, to FY2035, could depend on the Navy's ability to
+The ability to stretch the end of

-&lt;sup>68 For further discussion, see CRS Report RL33640, U.S. Strategic Nuclear Forces: Background, Developments, and Issues, by Amy F. Woolf.
+69 For further discussion, see CRS Report RL33640, U.S. Strategic Nuclear Forces: Background, Developments, and Issues, by Amy F. Woolf.

-&lt;sup>69 Navy information paper on SSBNs and SLBMs dated March 24, 2010, and provided to CRS and CBO on March 25, 2010.
+$^{^{70}}$ Navy information paper on SSBNs and SLBMs dated March 24, 2010, and provided to CRS and CBO on March 25, 2010.

-&lt;sup>70 Under split funding, a boat's procurement cost is divided into two parts, or increments.
+71 Under split funding, a boat's procurement cost is divided into two parts, or increments.
 The first increment would be provided in the fiscal year that the boat is procured, and the second would be provided the following fiscal year.

-&lt;sup>71 Procuring one SSBN(X) every two years rather than at the Navy's planned rate of one per year could result in a loss of learning at the shipyard in moving from production of one SSBN to the next.
+$^{^{72}}$ Procuring one SSBN(X) every two years rather than at the Navy's planned rate of one per year could result in a loss of learning at the shipyard in moving from production of one SSBN to the next.

-&lt;sup>72 The Navy, with congressional support, currently uses split funding to procure large-deck amphibious assault ships (i.e., LHAs).
+73 The Navy, with congressional support, currently uses split funding to procure large-deck amphibious assault ships (i.e., LHAs).
 The Navy currently is permitted by Congress to use four-year incremental funding only for procuring the first three Ford (CVN-78) class carriers (i.e., CVN-78, CVN-79, and CVN-80); the authority was granted in Section 121 of the FY2007 defense authorization act [H.R.
 5122/P.L.
 109-364 of October 17, 2006]).